Bipolar Disorder Market Size and Share

 Bipolar I disorder captured 62.34% of revenue in 2024, owing to full-blown manic episodes that necessitate urgent pharmacologic and often inpatient intervention.
 Clear diagnostic criteria and greater hospitalization rates translate into higher drug utilization intensity.
 Cyclothymia and mixed-feature specifiers further enrich clinical complexity and expand the addressable pool.

 Bipolar II prevalence is rising and is predicted to climb at a 4.34% CAGR to 2030 as clinician education improves and digital symptom-tracking identifies hypomanic periods.
 Rapid-cycling forms affect up to 20% of patients and favor anticonvulsant over lithium therapy.
-Broader spectrum recognition enlarges the bipolar disorders treatment market while underscoring the need for nuanced treatment algorithms across the wider bipolar disorder industry.
+Broader spectrum recognition enlarges the bipolar disorder market while underscoring the need for nuanced treatment algorithms across the wider bipolar disorder industry.

 By Distribution Channel: Hospital Pharmacy Strength Versus Online Growth Momentum